Rajat-ops/Rajat-ops/README.md

 - 👀 I’m currently learning Big data tools such as Hadoop, spark, Hive and analytical tools.
 - 🌱 I’m looking to collaborate on any of open source projects related to python and data science.
 - 💞 Ask me anything related to the data.
-- 📫 How to reach me ...
-[Rajat Joshi](https://www.linkedin.com/in/rajat-joshi/)
+- 📫 How to reach me:Rajat Joshi](https://www.linkedin.com/in/rajat-joshi/)

 <!---
 Rajat-ops/Rajat-ops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.